erizov/Professor/semester_6/lecture_36_inference_optimization/model_caching/README.md

 ## Detailed Explanation

-The Model Caching algorithm works by systematically processing the input data according to its specific strategy.
+The System Caching algorithm works by systematically processing the input data according to its specific strategy.

 **Key Concepts**:
 - Core principle: [Describe main idea]